prakashutoledo/MSBandWearableUWP/README.md

 # MSBandWearableUWP
-A UWP application for Microsoft Band 2
+A UWP application for Microsoft Band 2.
+This application is created using MVVM and a thread safe lazy singleton design pattern.
+See, architecture diagram for more details.